buddhist-uni/buddhist-uni.github.io/_content/canon/bodhicaryavatara3_santideva.md

 May I become the doctor and the cure

-A free translation of chpter 3 from the [_Bodhisattvacaryāvatāra_]({% link _content/canon/bodhisattvacaryavatara_santideva.md %})
+A free translation of chapter 3 from the [_Bodhisattvacaryāvatāra_]({% link _content/canon/bodhisattvacaryavatara_santideva.md %})
 on joyfully taking hold of "bodhicitta."